 The focus: Excellent engineering i.e add great features & quality to the product

 According to the selling concept, you need to employ a great sales team who would convince people to buy your product.

-Selling concept is a natural evolution from the Production and Product Concepts.
-Think, if the competitors can match your company’s production capacity and the product features, what options do you have now?
+The selling concept is a natural evolution from the Production and Product Concepts.
+For example, if the competitors can match your company’s production capacity and the product features, what options do you have?

-Yes, you should push your products through strong sales tactics & advertising.
+Yes, you should push your products through strong sales tactics or advertising.
 Offer discounts and create great deals to win over customers.

 The focus: Great sales team and great sales/selling tactics

 The Marketing Concept

 Due to the inherent flaws in the first three concepts, businesses had to do better.
 Soon after WII, marketing concept became popular because it preached that before producing a product, a business must find out about what a customer needs or wants.